-Positive changes are happening in the church.
-Not too long ago, clergy sexual misconduct (CSM)/clergy sexual abuse (CSA) toward an adult was almost unheard of.
-Resources to help the many silent victims who were sexually abused by their spiritual leader as an adult were hard to find on the internet, and discussion on the topic wasn’t happening outside of closed doors.
-Therefore, many victims of CSM were left confused, scared, and in despair when attempting to find help.
+Positive changes are happening.
+Until recently, clergy sexual abuse against adults was occurring, yet discussions and understanding of the issue were notably scarce.
+Finding resources for the numerous silent victims who experienced sexual abuse by their spiritual leaders as adults was challenging.
+Therefore, many victims of clergy sexual misconduct (CSM)/adult clergy sexual abuse (ACSA) were left confused, scared, and in despair when attempting to find help.
 Church leaders were often misinformed on the subject and ill-equipped to prevent and properly respond to incidents of sexual abuse against an adult in their congregation.

-However, after the #MeToo and #ChuchToo movement in 2017, the church was confronted with the reality that sexual abuse against adults is not only present in the church but has been greatly mishandled in the past and today.
-As survivors of abuse began bravely speaking out, the faces of sexual abuse changed from only children to include grown adults.
+However, following the #MeToo and subsequent #ChurchToo movements, the Church faced the stark reality that sexual abuse against adults not only exists within its walls but has also been significantly mishandled in the past and continues to be mishandled today.
+As survivors of abuse bravely began speaking out, public discourse on sexual abuse expanded beyond only children to include grown adults.
 Learn more about CSM and how it happens.

 Today, the church is slowly growing in its education of CSM and is more ready to identify perpetrators.
 Many high-profile cases have attracted media attention to the silent epidemic of clergy sexual abuse and ministry cover-ups.
 When reading about these high-profile cases, a common thread can be found: the church’s initial response was grossly incorrect.
 These cases represent what is found in churches of all sizes when abuse is discovered.
 Many times, ministries use their institutional power to silence and blame victims in order to protect the organization.